X-code-interpreter/sandbox-backend/README.md

 ## Customize template
 To customize the template, you need to prepare two things:

-- An docker image
+- A customized docker image
 - The template json specification

-The meaning of customizable field of the json specification is as following:
+The meanings of customizable fields in json specification are:
 ```
 {
   "template": # The template name, any string is fine
-  "startCmd": # The program you want to run when start the command line (e.g., the jupyter notebook)
+  "startCmd": # The program you want to run when start the sandbox (e.g., the jupyter notebook)
   "memMB": 2048,
   "vcpu": 1,
   "diskMB": 2048,